 Reports, Evaluations, Best Practices, Surveys

-Technology, Access to Justice, and the Rule of Law (Report 2019)
+Report: Technology, Access to Justice, and the Rule of Law (The Law Society 2019)

 The Law Society represents, promotes, and supports solicitors, publicising their unique role in providing legal advice, ensuring justice for all and upholding the rule of law.